meshshruti123-creator/Powerbi-music-streamingdashboard/README.md

 ---

 ## 5 Key Insights

-Pop & K-Pop dominate, but most tracks are falling — Pop leads with 97M streams and K-Pop follows with 73M, yet 137 out of 178 tracks are on a "Falling" trend.
+1. 🎵 **Pop & K-Pop dominate, but most tracks are falling** — Pop leads with 97M streams and K-Pop follows with 73M, yet 137 out of 178 tracks are on a "Falling" trend.
 Only 41 tracks are rising.

-Viral score does NOT guarantee streams — The Viral vs Streams page clearly shows that tracks with high viral scores often have lower actual stream counts.
+2. 📉 **Viral score does NOT guarantee streams** — The Viral vs Streams page clearly shows that tracks with high viral scores often have lower actual stream counts.
 Going viral doesn't mean people keep listening.

-Very few tracks are truly trending — Out of 373M total streams and 178 tracks, only 5 are "Trending."
+3. 🔥 **Very few tracks are truly trending** — Out of 373M total streams and 178 tracks, only 5 are "Trending."
 The conversion funnel shows just 2.9% of tracks reach trending status.

-Average stream change is negative (-0.13) — This means, on average, tracks are losing streams over time.
+4. ⚠️ **Average stream change is negative (-0.13)** — This means, on average, tracks are losing streams over time.
 The platform has more declining content than growing content right now.

-Pop contributes the most to total streams, but K-Pop punches above its weight — K-Pop has fewer tracks than Pop but still generates 73M streams, showing stronger per-track performance and loyal fanbases.
+5. 👑 **Pop contributes the most to total streams, but K-Pop punches above its weight** — K-Pop has fewer tracks than Pop but still generates 73M streams, showing stronger per-track performance and loyal fanbases.
 ---

 ## Files Included